BitDevsNYC/BitDevsNYC.github.io/about.md

 layout: default
 ---

-BitDevs is a community for those interested in discussing and participating in the research and development of Bitcoin and related protocols.
+BitDevs Cotonou is inpired by Bitdevs NYC & Lagos to help grow a community in Cotonou and other part of Benin of those interested in discussing and participating in the research and development of Bitcoin and related protocols.
 You can be well versed with or new to the topics, all are welcome.
 Be advised: discussion will be technical.